How To Bet Player Props On Caesars App

 New bettors may not know how to place a prop bet on Caesars sportsbook, while seasoned sharps may be extremely familiar with the steps.
 Either way, we’re still going to cover the simple step-by-step process.

-Here’s how to place a prop bet on Caesars:
+Here’s how to place a prop bet at Caesars:

 As we’ve mentioned, props can manifest in many different ways.
 Instead of limiting your possibilities, certain sportsbooks will give you the freedom to create custom props through the use of a prop builder.